JosueG15/willdom_codechallenge/README.md

 ## Test cross-browser

-Cypress allow to use cross-browser for specifyc browsers, you can run the following commands to test in different browsers:
+You can run the following commands to test in different browsers:

 ```sh
 $ npm run cypress:chrome